testground/testground/README.md

 ## Getting started

-Currently, we don't distribute binaries, so you will have to build from source.
+_NOTE: currently, we don't distribute binaries, so you will have to build from source.
+Follow the instructions._

 ***Prerequisites: Go 1.14+, Docker daemon running.***